 - 1. This handbook describes the main activities undertaken during inspections of schools in England under section 5 of the Education Act 2005.
-It sets out the evaluation criteria that inspectors use to make their judgements and on which they report.

-- 2. The handbook has two parts:

-- Part 1.
-How schools will be inspected

-This contains information about the processes before, during and after the inspection.

-- Part 2.
-The evaluation schedule

-This contains the evaluation criteria inspectors use to make the graded judgements about schools and includes exemplification of the kinds of evidence and activities used by inspectors to make their judgements. - 3.
+It sets out the evaluation criteria that inspectors use to make their judgements and on which they report. - 2.
+The handbook has two parts: - Part 1: How schools will be inspected This contains information about the processes before, during and after the inspection. - Part 2: The evaluation schedule This contains the evaluation criteria inspectors use to make the graded judgements about schools and includes exemplification of the kinds of evidence and activities used by inspectors to make their judgements. - 3.
 This handbook is primarily a guide for inspectors on how to carry out school inspections.
 However, it is made available to schools and other organisations to ensure that they are informed about the process and procedures of inspection.
 It seeks to balance the need for consistency in inspections with the flexibility required to respond to the individual circumstances of each school.
-This handbook should not be regarded as a set of inflexible rules, but as an account of the procedures that govern inspection.
-Inspectors will exercise their professional judgement when using it.
-This handbook is for school inspections to be carried out from September 2015 under the 'Common inspection framework: education, skills and early years' (CIF).2
+It should not be regarded as a set of inflexible rules, but as an account of the procedures that govern inspection.
+It does not replace the professional judgement of inspectors.
+This handbook is for school inspections to be carried out from September 2015 under the 'Common inspection framework: education, skills and early years' (CIF).

-1 In this handbook, any reference to the Education Act 2005 includes any amendments made by the Education Act 2011, the Education and Skills Act 2008, the Education and Inspections Act 2006 and the Academies Act 2010.
+&lt;sup>1 In this handbook, any reference to the Education Act 2005 includes any amendments made by the Education Act 2011, the Education and Skills Act 2008, the Education and Inspections Act 2006 and the Academies Act 2010.

-2 Common inspection framework, Ofsted, August 2015; www.gov.uk/government/publications/common-inspection-framework-education-skills-and-early-years-from-september-2015.
+&lt;sup>2 Common inspection framework, Ofsted, June 2015; www.gov.uk/government/publications/commoninspection-framework-education-skills-and-early-years-from-september-2015.